 EDUC 665: Improvement of Reading Instruction

 Individualized programs of study are provided to all fully admitted DATSE students prior to the first semester of enrollment.

 In order to be state certified, all MAT students must pass the appropriate Missouri Content Assessment for middle school.
 A listing of those exam codes can be found by visiting the MEGA Testing website.
-In addition, please refer to the DESE Testing Updates provided in August 2014.

 If you passed the appropriate middle school Praxis II content exam prior to September 1, 2014, that score will be honored until December 31, 2016.
 Any Praxis II exam taken after August 31, 2014 will not meet a Missouri certification requirement.

 Prospective students must work with the School of Education and Child Development to submit all required materials for graduate admission.
-Once that process is complete, students must interview with the Director of the School of Education and Child Development.
+Once that process is complete, students must interview with the Associate Dean of the School of Education and Child Development.
 The form below must be submitted electronically prior to the interview and students must bring a hard copy to the interview as well.